-The only advice column that spins both sides of the truth.
+The only advice column that spins both sides of the truth, todays topic: Advice Column 8, taking a break and getting back with an ex!

 Q: My boyfriend and I have been separated for awhile, now.
 We love each other, but we decided to take a break from all the stress of our relationship.
 I’m not sure how he’s living without me, but I’ve been really horny and lonely!
 I don’t want to complicate things between us by calling him for sex, but I feel guilty for even thinking about being with someone else.
 Do you think it would be wrong for me to have sex with someone else, right now?